- Viktor Dranir (Too old to be human, but looks 36)

 Banner: Black upside down bat, Gray background

-Merchants have relationships Dranir
+Merchants have relationships with Dranir

-They control banking, trade routes
+They control banking, and trade routes

-Buy and sell information
+Buying and selling information

 Network of assassins

 Unlike the other Houses, House Dranir does not directly control their land, Valzenn.
 Instead, Valzenn is a theocracy, run by the Temple of Vanaria.
 The High Priest of Vanaria is typically chosen from among the leading families of Trimond; the family that the High Priest is chosen from usually gains enough power to control most of Trimond and Valzenn.
 For the past four hundred years, House Dranir has been the only house that the High Priest has come from–giving their leaders, in effect, king-level control over Valzenn.

 While the political religion in Valzenn is that of the Temple of Vanaria, there are many other areas of power.
 The economy is run by a merchant guild named The Fellowship of the Coin.
 Anything that is sold, traded, or moved through Valzenn must pass through their exhaustively systematic approval process.
 In many ways, the Fellowship is the strongest organization in Trimond, even stronger than House Dranir.
 They employ the most people, have the biggest net worth, and if they don’t approve of you…no one can stop them from publicly cutting your throat.

 The lands nominally controlled by House Dranir, Valzenn has little to offer.
 Mostly swamp, bog, and peatland, the soil is unsuitable for farming.
 Valzenn is rich in fish, but that is not a valuable trade good as most houses have access to large rivers and lakes.
 Furthermore, due to its cold, southern climate, many rivers and lakes of Valzenn freeze over during the winter, making even that way of life more difficult.